-Under these federal guidelines hospitals or other healthcare providers that employ medical staff who work with needles must have a process in place so that contaminated needles or sharps are placed in disposable containers immediately or soon after use.
+OSHA mandates that all healthcare facilities whose employees work with needles must have a process in place to dispose of contaminated needles immediately or soon after use.
 These disposal containers must be easily accessible and located as close as possible to the area where needles are being used.
-The disposal containers should be placed in areas where patients, such as young children and psychiatric patients, cannot reach them and get stuck by them.
-These disposal containers must be available not only in areas where needles are being used but may be found after use.
+The disposal containers should be placed in areas where vulnerable patients, such as young children and psychiatric patients, cannot reach them and get stuck by them.
+These disposal containers must be available not only in areas where needles are being used, but also where they may be found after use.

 A contaminated needle can never be broken or sheared.
-They can only be recapped, bent, or removed if doing so is required for a medical procedure or if there is no other feasible alternative but to recap, bend, etc. If such action is necessary the hospital or medical office must ensure either a mechanical device is on hand to do so, or that the medical staff is trained to use a one-handed technique to do so.
+They can only be recapped, bent, or removed if doing so is required for a medical procedure or if there is no other feasible alternative.
+If such action is necessary, the hospital or medical office must ensure either a mechanical device is on hand to do so, or that the medical staff is trained to use a one-handed technique to do so.
 Tongs or forceps can also be used to hold the needle.
-Employees must not be permitted to clean contaminated, broken glass by hand.

 The containers to dispose of the needles must be puncture-resistant with leak-proof bottoms and sides.
 They have to be labeled or color-coded to make it clear they contain hazardous material.
-These containers must also have a lid and kept upright to prevent the material in them from spilling out.
-More importantly, the must be replaced and emptied routinely so they do not get overfilled thus increasing the risk of a needle stick.
+These containers must also have a lid and be kept upright to prevent the material in them from spilling out.
+More importantly, they must be replaced and emptied routinely so they do not get overfilled, thus increasing the risk of a needlestick injury.
 The hospital or medical office must also ensure reusable disposable containers are not emptied or cleaned manually.

 If the needles are reusable, the hospital or medical office must make sure they cannot be stored and processed in a way that requires medical staff to reach into a container and potentially get stuck.
 Disposal containers must be closed before they are removed or replaced to prevent spilling.
 If there is a chance of leakage from the container it must be placed in a secondary container.